-How the new Quality Payment Program can – and will – impact your revenue and reputation
+How the Quality Payment Program (QPP) will impact your healthcare organization

-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is the largest change in a generation to healthcare reimbursement.
+The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was the largest change in a generation to move healthcare reimbursement from fee-for-service to pay-for-value.
 MACRA replaces the Medicare Part B Sustainable Growth Rate (SGR) reimbursement formula with a new value-based reimbursement system called the Quality Payment Program (QPP).
-The intent is to tie 90% of Medicare payments to quality or value by 2018.

 - Competitive program that scores clinicians across multiple performance categories